General Info – summary

 Fruit

 The oval Fruit is a fleshy Berry (pulpy, indehiscent fruit like a grape or tomato) about 1,3 x 1cm that turns from green to bright orange or red when ripe.
 This berry is fleshy and has the remains of a persistent Style.
-The hairy persistent Calyx is accrescent (increasing in size after flowering).
+The hairy persistent sepals within the Calyx are accrescent (increasing in size after flowering).
+Petals are absent.
 Fruiting is erratic and does not happen each year.
 The 2-3 slightly woolly Seeds are elliptic and imbedded in a fleshy pulp.
-(Nov-Feb).
+(Oct-Feb).

 Distribution & Ecology

 This is a forest (usually well below the canopy) and bushveld (a sub-tropical woodland ecoregion of southern Africa) growing plant.
-Plants are located from the coast up to an altitude of about 1 700m.
+Plants are located from the coast and inland up to an altitude of about 1 700m.
 In South Africa, they occur from Knysna in the Western Cape, Eastern Cape, KwaZulu-Natal, Mpumalanga and Limpopo.
-They also occur in Swaziland and southern Mozambique – including Inhaca Island.
+Beyond South Africa they occur in Eswatini (Swaziland) and southern Mozambique – including Inhaca Island.
 They are thus Endemic (restricted to a particular geographic location) in southern Africa.
-The larva of the Forest Leopard or African Leopard Fritillary butterfly (Phalanta eurytis eurytis) feed on these Leaves and those of other Dovyalis sp. and Salicaceae sp.
+The larva of the Forest Leopard or African Leopard Fritillary butterfly (Phalanta eurytis eurytis) feed on these Leaves and those of other Dovyalis and Salicaceae sp.
 The presence of Spines makes this plant a good nesting place for birds.

 Ethnobotany

 The pleasant and acidic flavoured Fruit is edible and used to make vinegar, good jelly, preserves and brandy.
 This plant Grows well from both seeds and cuttings.
 Unfortunately, it does not produce fruit on a yearly basis and both male and female plants are necessary for fruit development.
-If fruit is required use cuttings to ensure both male and female plants develop.
+If fruit is required use cuttings from soft male and female stems to ensure both male and female plants develop.
 The Fruit attracts insects and birds.
-The relatively dense Wood is fine-grained, light yellow, hard, crooked and tough.
-Implement handles and craftwork are done with the wood.
-Local medicine makes use of various plant parts.
+The relatively dense Wood is close-grained, light yellow, hard, crooked and tough.
+In the past it was used for making ox-yokes.
+Some implement handles and craftwork use the wood.
+The plant makes a good windbreak.
+Local medicine makes some use of various plant parts.

 References